 The information presented in this publication derives from the Patient Education / Self Management Programmes for Long Term Conditions questionnaire.
-Completed questionnaires were provided by each of the five HSC Trusts in Northern Ireland, as well as independent providers, to Community Information Branch (CIB) in the Department of Health.
+Completed questionnaires were provided by four of the five HSC Trusts in Northern Ireland, as well as independent providers, to Community Information Branch (CIB) in the Department of Health.
+Belfast HSCT did not provide a completed questionnaire in 2022/23.

-For this publication, the questionnaire covered the year ending 31 March 2022 and gathered information on the type, provision, frequency and Trust area of patient education / self management programmes delivered during the year.
+For this publication, the questionnaire covered the year ending 31 March 2023 and gathered information on the type, provision, frequency and Trust area of patient education / self management programmes delivered during the year.
 Further details about the scope of this audit can be found in the collection guidance notes along with a copy of the questionnaire.